Locofocos

-The Locofocos (also spelled Loco Focos or Loco-focos) were a faction of the Democratic Party in the United States that existed from 1835 until the mid-1840s.
+The Locofocos were the radical faction of the New York Democratic Party in the United States that existed from 1835 until the mid-1840s.
+They differed from their more moderate, Tammany-backed opponents, whom they frequently derided as "Monopoly Democrats".

 History

 The faction, originally named the Equal Rights Party, was formed in New York City as a protest against the city's regular Democratic organization, Tammany Hall.
 It consisted of a coalition of anti-Tammany Democrats and labor union veterans of the Working Men's Party, which had existed from 1828 to 1830.
 The group advocated for laissez-faire policies and opposed monopolies.
 Its leading intellectual figure was editorial writer William Leggett.

 The name Locofoco derived from "locofoco," a type of friction match.
 It originated when a group of Jacksonians used such matches to light candles in order to continue a political meeting after Tammany supporters attempted to break it up by turning off the gaslights.